Declares $0.20 per Share Quarterly Cash Dividend

 Share Repurchase Activity

-Since 2010, FBR has repurchased 10.4 million shares returning capital of over $203 million to shareholders.
+Since 2010, FBR has repurchased 11.6 million shares in the open market, thereby returning over $227 million to shareholders.

 Conference call dial-in number (domestic, toll-free): 855.425.4204

 Conference call dial-in number (international): 484.756.4245

 FBR & Co.
 (Nasdaq:FBRC) provides investment banking, merger and acquisition advisory, institutional brokerage, and research services through its subsidiaries FBR Capital Markets & Co. and MLV & Co.
 FBR focuses capital and financial expertise on the following industry sectors: consumer; energy & natural resources; financial institutions; healthcare; industrials; insurance; real estate; and technology, media & telecom.
 FBR is headquartered in the Washington, D.C. metropolitan area with offices throughout the United States.
 For more information, please visit www.fbr.com.